open-quantum-safe/oqs-provider/README.md

 Standards implemented
 ---------------------

-For non-post-quantum algorithms, this provider adheres to and implements all standards and algorithms implemented by its core components, [openssl](https://github.com/openssl/openssl) and [liboqs](https://github.com/open-quantum-safe/liboqs), e.g., concerning X.509, PKCS#8 or CMS.
+For non-post-quantum algorithms, this provider is basically silent, i.e., permits use of standards and algorithms implemented by [openssl](https://github.com/openssl/openssl) , e.g., concerning X.509, PKCS#8 or CMS.

-For post-quantum algorithms, the version of the cryptographic algorithm used depends on the version of liboqs used.
+For post-quantum algorithms, the version of the cryptographic algorithm used depends on the version of [liboqs](https://github.com/open-quantum-safe/liboqs) used.
 Regarding the integration of post-quantum algorithms into higher level components, this provider implements the following standards:

 - For TLS: